DeD1rk/draft-rpki-nullscheme/draft-doesburg-sidrops-nullscheme.md

 ## Signature Verification

 The `Verify` algorithm takes as input a message `m`, a public key `pk`, and a signature `sig`.
-Like `SignOnce`, the input `m` is the output of the Message Digest Calculation Process defined in Section 5.4 of {{Section 5.4 of RFC5652}}.
+Like `SignOnce`, the input `m` is the output of the Message Digest Calculation Process defined in {{Section 5.4 of RFC5652}}.
 It produces as output either "valid" or "invalid".

 ~~~~
   1. if sig == "" and pk == m then return "valid"